-If you’ve been studying the subjunctive—one of the most notorious French grammatical moods—you might not be feeling that sunny.
+If you’ve been studying the subjunctive—one of the most notorious French grammatical moods—you may already know that there are plenty of irregular forms.

-- First Things First: What Are the Regular French Subjunctive Rules?
+- What Are the Regular French Subjunctive Rules?

 - Where to Practice the French Subjunctive